pandas-dev/pandas/doc/source/groupby.rst

    .. versionadded:: 0.20

    A string passed to ``groupby`` may refer to either a column or an index level.
-   If a string matches both a column name and an index level name then a warning is issued and the column takes precedence.
-This will result in an ambiguity error in a future version.
+   If a string matches both a column name and an index level name, a ``ValueError`` will be raised.

 .. ipython:: python